Settlers in their Sunday Best, Archives of Ontario

 The Norwich Female Abolition Society formed in the 1840s to discuss antislavery and provide material support to refugees from slavery.
 An excerpt from the NFAS record book (and worksheet) demonstrates how these women took a stand and acted on their beliefs.

-An 1861 census page from Chatham, Ontario, and accompanying photograph, help students see how escaped slaves made new lives for themselves as free people in Canada.
-In examining and analyzing these sources, students can describe what this community of freed people was like.
+An 1861 census page from Chatham, Ontario (transcribed with worksheet), and accompanying photograph, help students see how those who had escaped made new lives for themselves as free people in Canada.
+Philip Younger is listed on the census page.
+His slave narrative describes his life while enslaved, his path to freedom (which included living in the free states and later moving to Canada after the passage of the Fugitive Slave Act), and his feelings about his new life.
+In examining and analyzing these sources, students can describe what this community of free people was like.

 Rokeby Museum, in Ferrisburgh, Vermont, is the best-documented Underground Railroad site in the state.
 In addition to hosting exhibits and events, Rokeby’s website offers various educational resources: http://rokeby.org/.
 This Rokeby and the Underground Railroad educational packet contains many good primary sources with context and activities (it is not currently available on the website).